Agriculture

 February 2025: Trump Administration Fired At Least 3 Employees Who Worked For Grain Science Lab In St. Paul.
 According to MPR News, "Matthew Moscou is a plant pathologist who worked at the U.S Department of Agriculture’s Cereal Disease Lab in St. Paul for about two and a half years. [...]
 Moscou was one of at least three federal employees who lost their jobs from that particular lab, a small research facility on the University of Minnesota’s St. Paul campus.
 His termination letter from the USDA states that it was based on 'performance.'
 But, he and a few other colleagues who were fired say they never received negative evaluations. " [MPR News, 2/21/25]

 March 2025: Trump Administration Cancelled Program That Provided $18 Million For Minnesota Schools And Food Banks To Purchase Produce From Over 100 Local Farmers.
-According to Minnesota Reformer, "The Local Food for Schools program provides funding for states to purchase food from local farmers and distribute it to schools and child care programs.
+According to the Minnesota Reformer, "The Local Food for Schools program provides funding for states to purchase food from local farmers and distribute it to schools and child care programs.
 A similar initiative, the Local Food Purchase Assistance program, buys and distributes locally-produced food to in-state food banks.
 For fiscal year 2025, Minnesota had been awarded roughly $13.3 million to purchase food for schools, and an additional $4.7 million to cover products for food banks.
 Those funds will no longer be distributed. [...]
 USDA data shows that more than 100 Minnesota farmers and food producers participated in the LFPA program.
 Those producers will now have to find other markets for their products."
 [Minnesota Reformer, 3/11/25]

 May 2025: A Minnesota Small-Business Owner Said She Could Not Bring In New Shipments Because Of Trump's Tariffs.

 April 2025: Trump Administration Fired Every Staffer In Office That Manages Program Helping 125,000 Households In Minnesota Pay Their Heating And Cooling Bill.
-According to Minnesota Reformer, "More than 125,000 Minnesota households get help with their winter heating bills through the federal Low-Income Home Energy Assistance Program, but that’s at risk now because the entire staff that run the program has been fired.
+According to the Minnesota Reformer, "More than 125,000 Minnesota households get help with their winter heating bills through the federal Low-Income Home Energy Assistance Program, but that’s at risk now because the entire staff that run the program has been fired.
 As part of massive cuts to the U.S. Department of Health and Human Services, every staffer was laid off from the Division of Energy Assistance, NPR reported this week.
 The nonprofit energy consumer advocate Citizens Utility Board of Minnesota, known as CUB, released a statement Wednesday decrying the cuts.
 'Energy Assistance is a vital and extremely popular program,' said Annie Levenson-Falk, CUB’s executive director.
 'Even a delay in funding will mean that eligible Minnesotans risk utility shutoffs or being unable to refill empty propane or fuel oil tanks.' " [Minnesota Reformer, 4/2/25]

 April 2025: The Trump Administration’s Cuts To AmeriCorps Sent Volunteers Home Before They Could Repair Cabins And Trails In Minnesota.
 According to Business Insider, “Javon Walker-Price was squashed in a van on Wednesday afternoon, driving from Nebraska to Iowa, when the news came: His group of AmeriCorps members was being sent home.
 By Thursday, Walker-Price's whole crew had to be on planes.
 They were only three months into a ten-month service contract and had been preparing to go to Minnesota to fix cabins and trails at a campground.
 ‘It happened so fast,’ Walker-Price, 20, said.
 ‘One minute we were working, and the next minute we were told to pack our bags and come back to Iowa as soon as possible to get on the flight.
 It took everybody by surprise.’
 Walker-Price is just one of the thousands of AmeriCorps volunteers who are dealing with — or bracing for — the firings that have decimated many other federal agencies.
 Members of the White House DOGE office visited both AmeriCorps and Peace Corps headquarters earlier this month, throwing the agencies' futures into question.
 A representative for the Peace Corps told BI that while the agency is subject to the federal hiring freeze, ‘volunteer recruitment activities continue,’ and no staff have been cut.”
 [Business Insider, 4/18/25]